newrelic/helm-charts/charts/newrelic-logging/README.md

 ## Install / Uninstall instructions
-Despite the `newrelic-logging` chart can work standalone, we recommend installing it as part of the [`nri-bundle`](https://github.com/newrelic/helm-charts/tree/master/charts/nri-bundle) chart.
+Despite the `newrelic-logging` chart being able to work standalone, we recommend installing it as part of the [`nri-bundle`](https://github.com/newrelic/helm-charts/tree/master/charts/nri-bundle) chart.
 The best way of doing so is through the guided installation process documented [here](https://docs.newrelic.com//docs/kubernetes-pixie/kubernetes-integration/installation/kubernetes-integration-install-configure/).
 This guided install can generate the Helm 3 commands required to install it (select "Helm 3" in Step 3 from the previous documentation link).
 You can also opt to install it manually using Helm by following [these steps](https://docs.newrelic.com//docs/kubernetes-pixie/kubernetes-integration/installation/install-kubernetes-integration-using-helm/#install-k8-helm).
 To uninstall it, refer to the steps outlined in [this page](https://docs.newrelic.com/docs/kubernetes-pixie/kubernetes-integration/uninstall-kubernetes/).

 ## Configuration

 ### How to configure the chart
 The `newrelic-logging` chart can be installed either alone or as part of the [`nri-bundle`](https://github.com/newrelic/helm-charts/tree/master/charts/nri-bundle) chart (recommended).
-Depending on how you install it, you'll need to specify the `newrelic-logging`-specific configuration values using the chart name (`newrelic-logging`) as a prefix.
-Find below a quick reference of how to configure it:
+The chart default settings should be suitable for most users.
+Nevertheless, you may be interested in overriding the defaults, either by passing them through a `values-newrelic.yaml` file or via the command line when installing the chart.
+Depending on how you installed it, you'll need to specify the `newrelic-logging`-specific configuration values using the chart name (`newrelic-logging`) as a prefix.
+In the table below, you can find a quick reference of how to configure the chart in these scenarios.
+The example depicts how you'd specify the mandatory `licenseKey` and `cluster` settings and how you'd override the `fluentBit.retryLimit` setting to `10`.

 <table>
     <tr>